SquishyWormBugs/Labs/Lab02/README.md

 - [Getting started with Microsoft Forms](https://www.youtube.com/watch?v=DtwFMLu3TJU) (Video)

-## :rocket: Exercise X: Getting fancy with branching
+## :rocket: Exercise 2: Getting fancy with branching

 If you hit Preview on the Form you'll already have a pretty good looking form!